-The time of stewardship “focus” of 2017 at TELC , when we pledge our time, talents, and finances, will be upon us when you receive this newsletter.
+The time of stewardship “focus” at TELC , when we pledge our time, talents, and finances, will be upon us when you receive this newsletter.
 But, the reality is, “faithful stewardship” does not only happen one month out of the year but 365 days a year.
 Faithful stewardship means looking to Jesus and how He lived, acted, loved, and gave with every breath, every deed, every word---with all He had.
 Faithful stewardship is a way of life.

 We at TELC have been-- and continue to be in this time of transition—lovers and givers.
 I was recently asked by one of the visiting pastors what kinds of things we are involved in here at TELC.
 So I did some research and this is what I found: